 - validation of student progress and adherence to the curriculum;

-- review and appointment of the graduate faculty.
+- review and appointment of members of the graduate faculty.

-- Work to secure and allocate efficiently an increasing amount of resources, including assistantships, fellowships, tuition scholarships, and research grants, consistent with the needs of graduate education.
+- Work to secure and efficiently allocate financial resources, including assistantships, fellowships, tuition scholarships, and research grants, consistent with the needs of graduate education.